-InteropEHRate will develop open interchange protocols supporting patient-centred exchange of health records between patients, healthcare actors and researchers.
-Thus, the project will contribute to the next steps in follow-up of the February 2019 EC recommendation and help to pave the way towards an open European EHR exchange format and process.
+InteropEHRate has developed open interchange protocols supporting patient-centred exchange of health records between patients, healthcare actors, and researchers.
+Thus, the project will contribute to the next steps in the follow-up of the February 2019 EC recommendation and help to pave the way towards an open European EHR exchange format and process.
 It will specifically add a decentral, patient-driven bottom-up approach as an alternative method to the top-down approach of exchanging patient data exclusively via the national contact for points for eHealth (NCPeH).

-InteropEHRate is funded by the European Union for 42 months and is implemented by a unique consortium of experienced institutions and qualified experts.
-InteropEHRate partners represent healthcare solution providers, hospitals, universities and research centers as well as European and local stakeholder associations.
+InteropEHRate is funded by the European Union for 45 months and is implemented by a unique consortium of experienced institutions and qualified experts.
+InteropEHRate partners represent healthcare solution providers, hospitals, universities, and research centers as well as European and local stakeholder associations.

-The InteropEHRate approach is guided by a future-proof prospective where most citizens will own mobile health repositories, called Smart EHRs (S-EHRs), managing a wide range of their own personal health data on smart devices (typically smartphones or tablets, but in future also other type of smart devices), regardless of whether the data have been produced by health professionals, by any sensor or device or by the citizen herself/himself.
+The InteropEHRate approach is guided by a future-proof perspective where most citizens will own mobile health repositories, called Smart EHRs (S-EHRs), managing a wide range of their own personal health data on smart devices (typically smartphones or tablets, but in the future also other types of smart devices), regardless of whether the data have been produced by health professionals, by any sensor or device or by the citizen herself/himself.

 Thanks to the adoption of the standards for device-to-device (D2D) data transfer developed by the project, the citizens will be able to exchange data with institutions and move easily their data from one storage location to another, independently from the devices implied and the specific institution.
-By integrating as much as possible state-of the-art European and international standards and profiles, this approach enables citizen and patients to control, exchange and share personal health data with health providers (e.g. hospitals, single specialists, laboratories) or with medical research organizations.
+By integrating as much as possible state-of-the-art European and international standards and profiles, this approach enables citizens and patients to control, exchange, and share personal health data with health providers (e.g. hospitals, single specialists, laboratories) or with medical research organizations.